-Over the years, we have seen an abnormal rise in cloud computing popularity.
-Already over 90% of companies are using some kinds of cloud service.
+Over the years, we have seen an abnormal rise in cloud infrastructure computing popularity.
+Already over 90% of companies are using some kind of cloud service.
 The experts predict that enterprises will carry out around 83% of their tasks via the cloud.
 Image Source: Forbes

 The recent trend may deceive you into taking data migration tasks lightly.
 But the fact is that migrating to the cloud is not that easy.

 A recent survey found that over 70% of companies will take at least one year to shift to the cloud entirely.
 These companies are taking a conservative approach due to the recent incidents of cloud migration failures.

 The failure in cloud migrations can create a disaster and mess up your data, hinder the operations, create security risks, and so on.
 Even after a successful migration, you need a solid understanding of the cloud system and experts to manage the system.